-12 '90s Books You Forgot About Until Now
+12 Books From the '90s You Forgot About

 When most of us think about books from the '90s, the usual suspects come to mind: The Harry Potter Series, The Babysitter's Club, and of course, no one can forget about Goosebumps.
 But then there were the other favorite books that with time and many more books, got forgotten about.
 It's sad, sure, but it's what makes looking back through your parents bookshelves so much fun.